ibexa/documentation-user/docs/editing_images.md

 After you choose an aspect ratio, a grid appears on the preview.
 You can then resize the grid to mark an area of the image that you want to be visible.
-You can also enter the exact width and hight values in the **Crop size** area.
+You can also enter the exact width and height values in the **Crop size** area.

 Click the tick icon to confirm the change or the X icon to cancel it and clear the preview.
 When you confirm the change, the preview refreshes to display a cropped image.